-Expecting a new baby is a joyful time, and the Department of Obstetrics and Gynecology at Brigham and Women’s Hospital is doing everything possible to provide you with the best and safest care during the COVID-19 pandemic.
-We are closely monitoring the spread of the COVID-19 virus, and as a leader in our field, we are adhering to the U.S. Center for Disease Control and Prevention (CDC) and Massachusetts Department of Public Health guidelines to ensure the safety of our patients and staff.
+Expecting a new baby is a joyful time.
+The Department of Obstetrics and Gynecology and the Department of Pediatric Newborn Medicine at Brigham and Women’s Hospital are doing everything possible to provide you and your baby with the best and safest possible care during the COVID-19 pandemic.
+We are closely monitoring the spread of the COVID-19 virus.
+As leaders in our fields, we are adhering to the U.S. Centers for Disease Control and Prevention (CDC) and Massachusetts Department of Public Health guidelines.

-If you are currently pregnant and an existing patient, we will contact you to transition to virtual care options as it is safe to do so.
-We will continue to see patients in person who are in need of urgent care and for Labor and Delivery.
+Our providers are currently seeing patients for in-person and virtual prenatal care appointments.
+We also continue to see patients in person who are in need of urgent care and Labor and Delivery.

 At this time, all women who are admitted to Labor and Delivery will be tested for COVID-19 to prevent any asymptomatic mother from exposing her newborn after delivery.
-Additionally, if you are 36-weeks pregnant or later, you should be tested for COVID-19 if you have at least one symptom related to a respiratory viral illness (fever, sore throat, cough, runny nose/congestion, shortness of breath, muscle aches, anosmia).
+An asymptomatic patient is one who’s infected with COVID-19 but doesn’t have symptoms.
+If you are 36-weeks pregnant or later, you should be tested for COVID-19 if you have at least one symptom related to a respiratory viral illness.
+These symptoms include: fever, sore throat, cough, runny nose/congestion, shortness of breath, muscle aches or loss of smell.

 Updated Visitor Policy